WencesVillegasMarset/aws-saa-c02-notes/README.md

 subnet created in each Availability Zone.
 The assigned CIDR block of the VPC will be 172.31.0.0/16.

+Your VPC automatically comes with a modifiable default network ACL.
+By default, it allows all inbound and outbound IPv4 traffic and, if applicable, IPv6 traffic.

 **Subnets**:

 AWS reserves the first four IP addresses and the last IP address of every subnet for internal networking purposes.